What Is a Good CTR for Google Ads? Benchmarks & Strategies

 Common CTR Mistakes and Misconceptions

-Further reading: For more on optimizing both on-page and off-page factors, see our guide on SEO onpage vs offpage optimization.
+Further reading: For more on how to balance your strategy, check out SEO onpage vs offpage optimization.

 How CTR Impacts Quality Score and CPC

-Improving your CTR is one of the fastest ways to boost your Quality Score and reduce your advertising costs.
+Improving your CTR is honestly the fastest way to lower your advertising costs without touching your bids.

-Learn more: For a detailed breakdown of Quality Score, see Google’s official guide.
+Learn more: Dive into the mystery of Quality Score with Google’s official guide.

 Setting Realistic CTR Goals for Your Business